 After trying to get the match postponed or kick-off at least put back, the game went ahead as planned, and Tottenham were beaten 2-1, losing out on fourth spot after Arsenal came from behind to beat Wigan 4-2.

-“There was maybe five lads that got ill,” Reid says on the latest episode of The Broken Metatarsal podcast.
+“There were maybe five lads that got ill,” Reid told us on The Broken Metatarsal podcast.
 “Michael Dawson and Michael Carrick, they played and you could just tell by the colour of their faces they were really ill.

 “If it was a coincidence then it was a hell of a coincidence.
 I know at the time it was taken very very seriously.
 You don’t want to make excuses but because of that game we didn’t qualify for the Champions League.
 There was a hell of a lot riding on it financially, for the club, for the players, and also the prestige of playing in the Champions League.